 Yet now we are dealing with a new flood of conspiracy theories.
 Look at the list on Wikipedia, or just search for yourself using a few keywords.
 They are as diverse as they are strange.

 After posting discredited Chinese propaganda to hide the true source of the SARS 2 COVID-19, Christianity Today makes a change to the article with no explanation.
-Ed Stertzer was spreading the discredited Chinese conspiracy theory that the virus did not come from a lab, but removed this after new evidence.
+Ed Stetzer was spreading the discredited Chinese conspiracy theory that the virus did not come from a lab, but removed this after new evidence.
 The man who charged false witness against you for believing in the most plausible source of the virus just slandered the brethren.

 This is what contempt looks like from religious elites.
-Thankfully, there are faithful Christians who caught Ed Stertzer, so that we may judge him by the measure in which he judges others and call him to repent.
+Thankfully, there are faithful Christians who caught Ed Stetzer, so that we may judge him by the measure in which he judges others and call him to repent.